arneforlie/embeddedproject/README.md

 See [native](https://github.com/Praqma/native) repository for more examples.

-## Exercise 1 - Create your own fork of this project
+## Exercise 1 - Create your own fork of this project on branch2

 Make your own fork of this project for you to develop on.